pingcap/docs-cn/mysql-compatibility.md

 ### Default differences

+TiDB has default differences when compared with MySQL 5.7 and MySQL 8.0:

 - Default character set:
-    - The default value in TiDB is `utf8mb4`.
+    - TiDB’s default value is `utf8mb4`.
-    - The default value in MySQL 5.7 is `latin1`.
+    - MySQL 5.7’s default value is `latin1`.
-    - The default value in MySQL 8.0 is `utf8mb4`.
+    - MySQL 8.0’s default value is `utf8mb4`.
 - Default collation:
-    - The default collation of `utf8mb4` in TiDB is `utf8mb4_bin`.
+    - TiDB’s default collation is `utf8mb4_bin`.
-    - The default collation of `utf8mb4` in MySQL 5.7 is `utf8mb4_general_ci`.
+    - MySQL 5.7’s default collation is `utf8mb4_general_ci`.
-    - The default collation of `utf8mb4` in MySQL 8.0 is `utf8mb4_0900_ai_ci`.
+    - MySQL 8.0’s default collation is `utf8mb4_0900_ai_ci`.
 - Default SQL mode:
-    - The default SQL mode in TiDB includes these modes: `ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION`.
+    - TiDB’s default SQL mode includes these modes: `ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION`.
-    - The default SQL mode in MySQL:
+    - MySQL’s default SQL mode:
         - The default SQL mode in MySQL 5.7 is the same as TiDB.
         - The default SQL mode in MySQL 8.0 includes these modes: `ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION`.
 - Default value of `lower_case_table_names`:
-    - The default value in TiDB is `2` and currently TiDB only supports `2`.
+    - The default value in TiDB is `2`, and only `2` is currently supported.
-    - The default value in MySQL:
+    - MySQL defaults to the following values:
         - On Linux: `0`.
-It means that table and database names are stored on disk using the lettercase specified in the `CREATE TABLE` or `CREATE DATABASE` statement.
+It means that table and database names are stored on disk according to the letter case specified in the `CREATE TABLE` or `CREATE DATABASE` statement.
 Name comparisons are case-sensitive.
         - On Windows: `1`.
-It means that table names are stored in lowercase on disk and name comparisons are not case-sensitive.
+It means table names are stored in lowercase on disk, and name comparisons are not case-sensitive.
 MySQL converts all table names to lowercase on storage and lookup.
 This behavior also applies to database names and table aliases.
         - On macOS: `2`.
-It means that table and database names are stored on disk using the lettercase specified in the `CREATE TABLE` or `CREATE DATABASE` statement, but MySQL converts them to lowercase on lookup.
+It means table and database names are stored on disk according to the letter case specified in the `CREATE TABLE` or `CREATE DATABASE` statement, but MySQL converts them to lowercase on lookup.
 Name comparisons are not case-sensitive.
 - Default value of `explicit_defaults_for_timestamp`:
-    - The default value in TiDB is `ON` and currently TiDB only supports `ON`.
+    - The default value in TiDB is `ON`, and only `ON` is currently supported.
-    - The default value in MySQL:
+    - MySQL defaults to the following values:
         - For MySQL 5.7: `OFF`.
         - For MySQL 8.0: `ON`.

 ### Date and Time

-#### Named timezone
+TiDB supports named timezones with the following considerations:

-+ TiDB uses all time zone rules currently installed in the system for calculation (usually the `tzdata` package).
-You can use all time zone names without importing the time zone table data.
-You cannot modify the calculation rules by importing the time zone table data.
++ TiDB uses all the timezone rules presently installed in the system for calculation, typically the `tzdata` package.
+This makes it possible to use all timezone names without needing to import timezone table data.
+Importing timezone table data will not change the calculation rules.
-+ MySQL uses the local time zone by default and relies on the current time zone rules built into the system (such as when to start daylight saving time) for calculation; and the time zone cannot be specified by the time zone name without [importing the time zone table data](https://dev.mysql.com/doc/refman/5.7/en/time-zone-support.html#time-zone-installation).
++ Currently, MySQL uses the local timezone by default, then relies on the current timezone rules built into the system (for example, when daylight savings time begins) for calculation.
+Without [importing timezone table data](https://dev.mysql.com/doc/refman/5.7/en/time-zone-support.html#time-zone-installation), MySQL cannot specify the timezone by name.

 ### Type system differences

-The following column types are supported by MySQL, but **NOT** by TiDB:
+The following column types are supported by MySQL but **not** by TiDB:

-+ FLOAT4/FLOAT8
+- FLOAT4/FLOAT8
-+ `SQL_TSI_*` (including SQL_TSI_MONTH, SQL_TSI_WEEK, SQL_TSI_DAY, SQL_TSI_HOUR, SQL_TSI_MINUTE and SQL_TSI_SECOND, excluding SQL_TSI_YEAR)
+- `SQL_TSI_*` (includes SQL_TSI_MONTH, SQL_TSI_WEEK, SQL_TSI_DAY, SQL_TSI_HOUR, SQL_TSI_MINUTE, and SQL_TSI_SECOND, but excludes SQL_TSI_YEAR)

-### Incompatibility caused by deprecated features
+### Incompatibility due to deprecated features

-TiDB does not implement certain features that have been marked as deprecated in MySQL, including:
+TiDB does not implement specific features deprecated in MySQL, including:

-* Specifying precision for floating point types.
+- Specifying precision for floating-point types.
 MySQL 8.0 [deprecates](https://dev.mysql.com/doc/refman/8.0/en/floating-point-types.html) this feature, and it is recommended to use the `DECIMAL` type instead.
-* The `ZEROFILL` attribute.
-MySQL 8.0 [deprecates](https://dev.mysql.com/doc/refman/8.0/en/numeric-type-attributes.html) this feature, and it is recommended to instead pad numeric values in your application.
+- The `ZEROFILL` attribute.
+MySQL 8.0 [deprecates](https://dev.mysql.com/doc/refman/8.0/en/numeric-type-attributes.html) this feature, and it is recommended to pad numeric values in your application instead.

 ### `CREATE RESOURCE GROUP`, `DROP RESOURCE GROUP`, and `ALTER RESOURCE GROUP` statements

-For the statements of creating, modifying, and dropping resource groups, the supported parameters are different from that of MySQL.
-See the following documents for details:
+The following statements for creating, modifying, and dropping resource groups have different supported parameters than MySQL.
+For details, see the following documents:

 - [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md)
 - [`DROP RESOURCE GROUP`](/sql-statements/sql-statement-drop-resource-group.md)